openmainframeproject/tac/process/project_stages.md

 Incubation stage projects are eligible to receive the following benefits:

-* Incubation stage projects will constitute “TSC Projects” under the OMP Charter and may receive support as determined by the Governing Board.
+* Incubation stage projects will constitute “TAC Projects” under the OMP Charter and may receive support as determined by the Governing Board.
 * Neutral hosting of the project’s community and any key assets (e.g. trademark, domain, etc.)
-* Assistance from the OMP TSC to facilitate collaboration with other project communities.
+* Assistance from the OMP TAC to facilitate collaboration with other project communities.
 * Blog announcement or similar communication announcing the inclusion of the project.
 * Right to refer to the project as an incubation project of OMP, and an opportunity to participate in events and other collaborative activities sponsored by OMP.
 * Subject to applicable trademark usage guidelines, to display OMP's logo on the project’s code repository.